robbintt/popup-openvpn/README.md

         - `hosts`
         - `group_vars/stoutsopenvpn`
     2. Add the IP address of the server to your `hosts` file
+        - This is available in your digital ocean dashboard
     3. Add each of the following to your `group_vars/Stoutsopenvpn`
         - `user`
         - `password`